Mach's principle and the origin of the quantum phenomenon: Abstract

 \section{Abstract}

-Concept of mass is one of the most complicated concepts in physics.
-Philosophically, the mass can be defined in three different ways and according to these definitions; there are three different kinds of masses.
-These are named as the active gravitational mass, passive gravitational mass and the inertial mass.
-Several experiments have been performed to distinguish these masses, and in all these experiments, surprisingly these masses come out to be the same.
-Therefore, even though conceptually these masses are different but they are considered to be same empirically.
-Hence, in modern physics, all these different concepts are abolished and people treat all the three masses as the same.
-However, in this paper the inertial mass is considered to be different from the other ones.
-It is thought that the inertial mass of a particle is not completely its intrinsic property and it depends on the position of the particle in the universe, or the background of the position where the particle is located.
-But the background of a particle keeps on fluctuating randomly due to different types of phenomenon occurring in the universe.
-Therefore, the exact position or the mass of a particle can not be determined at any time, without knowing the exact positions and the states of all the other particles in the universe.
-Hence, in this paper, the dynamics of a particle has been defined statistically, which leads to the Schrodinger equation.
-The mathematical formalism presented in this paper can explain the quantum mechanical phenomenon completely classically and thus it gives quantum mechanics a sense of completeness.
+Concept of inertial mass is not well defined in physics.
+For defining inertial mass of a particle we need to know its acceleration under some force in an inertial reference frame, which itself is defined by the motion of its background objects.
+Therefore, the inertial mass of a particle is not completely its intrinsic property and depends on the position of the particle itself and and all other particles (which we refer as background) in the universe.
+But the background of a particle keeps on fluctuating randomly due to different physical phenomenon in the universe.
+Therefore, the exact position or the mass of a particle can not be determined at any time, without having full information about all the other particles in the universe.
+Hence, in this paper, we define the dynamics of a particle statistically.
+We show that the fluctuations in the background of an object contributes to an extra energy term in the total energy of the particle.
+If we treat this extra energy term as the quantum potential then it leads to the Schrodinger equation.
+Some examples are also given to show how a classical interpretation can be given to some quantum mechanical phenomenon.